luiscoco/Azure_SDK_Sample13_Create_Linux-VM/README.md

-# How to create a Linux Virtual Machine with Azure SDK for .NET
+# How to create a Linux Virtual Machine (Ubuntu Server) with Azure SDK for .NET

 **NOTE:** for more information about VM with Azure SDK for .NET visit the URL